multiversx/mx-sdk-java/README.md

-# Elrond Java SDK
+# MultiversX Java SDK

 ## Introduction

-`erdjava` is an SDK written in Java, useful for interacting with the Elrond Network.
+`erdjava` is an SDK written in Java, useful for interacting with the MultiversX Network.

 ## Prerequisites